Home Vancouver Monthly Calendar Vancouver Dragon Boat Festival

 In addition to the above listed weekend entertainment and festivities, most years there is also a “Paddlers’ Party” after-party at the venue for paddlers, volunteers and supporters from around 6:00 pm until 9:30 pm on Sunday.

-The Paddlers’ Party usually takes place at The Peak Main Stage Plaza at Concord Pacific Place and Creekside Park, so around the northeast corner of False Creek.
+The Paddlers’ Party usually takes place at the TD Main Stage Plaza at Concord Pacific Place and Creekside Park, so around the northeast corner of False Creek.
 It’s free for dragon boat competition participants and their supporters, but not open to the general public.
+2024 details are to be confirmed.

 Dragon Boat Racers